 Berit co-edits the Nomos book series Zentrum & Peripherie.
 She is editorial board member of the Bristol University Press series Spaces of Peace, Security & Development; International Peacekeeping; Journal of Intervention & Statebuilding; Civil Wars; and the Routledge Studies in Intervention & Statebuilding.
 She is a Fellow of the Higher Education Academy, member of the AHRC Peer-Review College and the UKRI Future Leaders Fellowships Peer Review College, a Steering Committee member of the Centre for International Development Research at Aberystwyth (CIDRA), and alumna of the Welsh Crucible (2015).

 Pronouns: she / sie / ella

-Prof Berit Bliesemann de Guevara is Principal Investigator of a number of current funded projects, including:
+She is the Principal Investigator of a number of current and past funded research projects, including:

-- 2018-20 (Newton Fund / AHRC / Colombian Research Council): (Un-)Stitching the Subjects of Colombia's Reconciliation Process
+- Newton Fund project "Un-Stitching the Subjects of Colombia's Reconciliation Process"

-See the Research Portal for more information on her current and past research projects.
+See her Research Portal profile for more information on research projects.

 Berit's current research interests include:

 - Interpretive studies of international politics